amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 So the latency average for query `SELECT abalance FROM pgbench_accounts WHERE aid = ?` is 0.031 milliseconds when performed using the parameterized query protocol versus 0.058 when using the simple protocol.

+It's interesting to consider how the plan itself is cached, because that is where the problems with partitioned tables lie.

 The decision of whether or not to use a cached plan is made by the plancache module present in the backend that is involved in the processing of the `EXECUTE` statement.